lordksix/lordksix/README.md

 <br>

 <h2>⚡ Fun fact <br></h2>
 Star Wars aficionado.
-No greater magic and Star Wars magic.
+No greater magic and Star Wars magic.<br>
 Formula 1 fan.
-World and time stops each time a Grand Prix is on.
+World and time stops each time a Grand Prix is on. <br>
-Python Lover
+Python Lover.<br>
  ####